saranyadurairaju/Module7-Pewlett-Hackard-Analysis/README.md

 In the above results, there are no managers available to give mentorship for the upcoming employees.
 Using the below query we can find the retiring managers departments:

 ![image](https://user-images.githubusercontent.com/85472349/127819690-81a68ca0-0085-4de0-a1f8-c6030009e3af.png)

 But there are many senior employees available in that departments, which we are trying to find from the deparment employees table who joined in the year "1988".

 ![image](https://user-images.githubusercontent.com/85472349/127821054-6c7f4166-d069-455a-bf6c-1a75faa117a4.png)

-So definitely some one can help the new upcoming manager in Sales and Research departments.
+From the above research its clear that some existing senior employee can help the new upcoming manager in Sales and Research departments.

-_Bobby and his team has done a new good Employee Analysis and helped **Pewlett-Hackard** to handle the upcoming employee shortage and give a better **Retirement package & Mentorship programs** to their Employees.
-Hurry!
+_Bobby and team has done a perfect Employee Analysis and helped **Pewlett-Hackard** to handle the upcoming employee shortage and give a better **Retirement package & Mentorship programs** to their Employees.
+Hurry!_